Projects per year

 Future research

 With one of the world's richest temperate floras, the southwest features prominently in international efforts to conserve and sustainably use biodiversity, as do Western Australia's deserts and tropical north.
 At the same time, major land-based economic development is underway in WA.
 There is a vital strategic need to marry high quality biodiversity data and research with development projects to enable sustainability, to ensure international obligations are met and to achieve best practice in environmental management.
-The project, outlined in depth in Hopper (2009 Plant & Soil), will focus on OCBILs (old, climatically buffered, infertile landscapes), prevalent in WA, and on exemplar organisms.
-The project will inform world class sustainable development through six integrated research themes: (1) understanding rarity, endemism and local dispersal in Haemodoraceae on OCBILS; (2) the Semiarid Cradle hypothesis tested with Haemodoraceae and eucalypts; (3) the James Effect tested in eucalypts on OCBILs; (4) accentuated persistence of old herbaceous lineages in the southwest; (5) biological specialization on OCBIL granite outcrops; (6) conservation, ethnobotany and land management on OCBILs.
+The program, outlined in depth in Hopper (2009 Plant & Soil) and Hopper et al. (2021 Biological Journal of the Linnean Society, focuses on OCBILs (old, climatically buffered, infertile landscapes), prevalent in WA and in half of the world's Global Biodiversity Hotspots.
+The program informs world class sustainable development through six integrated research themes: (1) understanding rarity, endemism and local dispersal on OCBILS; (2) the Semiarid Cradle hypothesis tested with Haemodoraceae and eucalypts; (3) the James Effect tested in eucalypts on OCBILs; (4) accentuated persistence of old herbaceous lineages in the southwest; (5) biological specialization on OCBIL granite outcrops; (6) conservation, ethnobotany and land management on OCBILs.

 Funding overview

-I also was awarded a Discovery Outstanding Researcher Award for three years attached to this Discovery grant.
+In the past I was awarded an ARC Discovery Outstanding Researcher Award for three years (2014-2016).

 Previous positions